barriossteven/TDR_Alert/README.md

 Implementing the utlility using runspaces brought the total run time to less than 10 seconds.
 Server resources are not  heavily impacted as well.
 Hosting server had 4 CPU cores + 8 GB of RAM.
 Resource utilization barely increased at runtime.

 ## .AREAS OF IMPROVEMENT
 Areas of improvement would be dynamically passing an event ID in to each runspace.
 This would help anyone running the script dynamically input their targetted iD.
-Additionally, packing this script and adding parameter input would allow for anyone to pass parameters via terminal.
+Additionally, packaging this script and adding parameter input would allow for anyone to pass parameters via terminal.

 ## .NOTES
 Script was created using Powershell 5.1.